firoball/GenericComboBoxField/README.md

 - you set `combo.value = someItem` / `combo.SetValueWithoutNotify(someItem)` in code.

 Typing just filters the popup - it does not change `value` or fire `ChangeEvent<T>` on every keystroke.
-If you need live text as the user types, read `combo` via its internal text field is not exposed publicly by design (a generic `T` can't represent "partial text"); wire a callback on the specific `T` construction path instead (e.g. via `ItemFactory`).
+The internal text field isn't exposed publicly by design (a generic `T` can't represent "partial text"); if you need live text as the user types, wire a callback on the specific `T` construction path instead (e.g. via `ItemFactory`).

 ## Detail mode

-- Off by default (`AllowDetailMode = false`) - no checkbox, brief rows only, identical to the original control.
+- Off by default (`AllowDetailMode = false`) - no checkbox, brief rows only.
 - The checkbox only appears when `AllowDetailMode = true` **and** `DetailViewBuilder` is set.
 Without a builder, detail rows would look identical to brief rows (same `ToString()` label), so a toggle with no